Complaints & Complaint Handling

 1. Understand some of the common issues that can occur in sport.

-2. Ensure that you have checked and have a record of the facts before considering what options or steps might be appropriate, including:
+2. Ensure that you have checked the facts before considering what steps might be appropriate, for example:

 - What happened